Career posting feed

 Ideal Attributes and Skills:

-• Ensures management of administrative related duties
+• Ensures the management of all legal administrative related duties.

-• Be able to work with clients who have complex needs and works independently in a fast-paced environment as well as part of a team
+• Be able to work with clients who have complex needs and works independently in a fast-paced environment as well as part of a team.

 • Demonstrated time management and ability to deal with conflicting priorities and deadlines.